 I know I can’t judge an entire country based on one incident — and on a train nonetheless — so when Air Berlin invited me to experience Karneval in Dusseldorf (the Mardi Gras of Europe) it sounded like too much fun to pass up.

-I visited Dusseldorf during one of the busiest times of the year and yet I never once felt overwhelmed.
+I decided to visit Dusseldorf, Germany during one of the busiest times of the year and yet I never once felt overwhelmed.
 I was with a group for part of my visit, but I did have plenty of time to explore the city without a guide.
 In fact, I barely pay attention to directions, train stops and street names when I’m on a tour, so I figured I’d be constantly lost during my free time in Dusseldorf — which surprisingly wasn’t the case.

 Public Transportation is User Friendly